 As a parent, choosing to have your young child specialize in one sport is not a small decision (to put it mildly).
 The perceived payoffs can be blinding – a college scholarship, a trip to the Olympics, a career as a professional athlete – but it’s so important to understand the risks, and that the more likely outcome is far less glamorous.

 Chicago’s Daily Herald reports, for example, that compared to kids who play a variety of sports, kids who specialize young are twice as likely to be injured.
 And these aren’t the kinds of injuries that can be treated with a band-aid and a kiss; they’re repetitive stress injuries that require, at best, regular visits to clinics and, at worst, reconstructive surgery.
+Wounds and scrapes from sport injuries may also be infected and can lead to necrotizing fasciitis if not treated properly.

 Playing one sport year round puts unbelievable strain on young bodies.
 This is why Oakland orthopedist Dr. Kirk Jensen recommends that kids play a variety of sports until they’re 14 or 15.